Preprojective algebra structure on skew-group algebras: Tensor product of preprojective algebras

-\subsection{Preprojective structure on the tensor product of Preprojective algebras}
+\subsection{Preprojective structure on the tensor product of preprojective algebras}

-The goal of this subsection is to prove that the tensor product of two basic Koszul preprojective algebras cannot have a grading giving it a structure of preprojective algebras.
+The goal of this subsection is to prove that the tensor product of two basic Koszul Calabi--Yau algebras cannot have a grading giving it the structure of a preprojective algebra.
 We begin by proving some general statements. \\